Domains and Event Structures for Fusions: Domain and event structure semantics for graph rewriting

 \subsection{Graph rewriting and concatenable traces}

 We first review the basic definitions about graph rewriting in the double-pushout approach~\cite{Ehr:TIAA}.
 We recall graph grammars and then introduce a notion of trace, which provides a representation of a sequence of rewriting steps that abstracts from the order of independent rewrites.
+This requires an original generalisation of the notion of independence between rewriting steps to the case of left-linear rules.
 Traces are then turned into a category $\tr{\mathcal{G}}$ of concatenable derivation traces~\cite{CELMR:ESSG}.

 \begin{definition} A \emph{(directed) graph} is a tuple $G = \langle N, E, s, t \rangle$, where $N$ and $E$ are sets of nodes and edges, and $s, t: E \rightarrow N$ are the source and target functions.
 The components of a graph $G$ are often denoted by $N_G$, $E_G$, $s_G$, $t_G$.
-A \emph{graph morphism} $f: G \rightarrow H$ is a pair of functions $f = \langle f_N: N_G \rightarrow N_H, f_E: E_G \rightarrow E_H\rangle$ such that $f_N \circ s = s' \circ f_E$ and $f_N \circ t = t' \circ f_E$.
+A \emph{graph morphism} $f: G \rightarrow H$ is a pair of functions $\langle f_N: N_G \rightarrow N_H, f_E: E_G \rightarrow E_H\rangle$ such that $f_N \circ s = s' \circ f_E$ and $f_N \circ t = t' \circ f_E$.
 We denote by $\graph$ the category of graphs and graph morphisms

 \end{definition}

 An \emph{abstract graph} $[G]$ is an isomorphism class of graphs.
 We work with typed graphs, i.e., graphs which are ``labelled'' over some fixed graph.
 Formally, given a graph $T$, the category of \emph{graphs typed over $T$}, as introduced in~\cite{CMR:GP}, is the slice category $\slice{\graph}{T}$, also denoted $\tgraph{T}$.